open-policy-agent/opa/design/REGO_V2_PROPOSAL.md

     |  '[' (expr '|')? iter_expr ']'
     ;
 iter_expr
-    := 'for' id (',' id)? 'in' expr filter_expr? statement?;
+    := 'for' id (',' id)? 'in' expr if_expr? statement?
-    |  'for' id (',' id)? 'in' expr filter_expr? ('{' statement+ '}')?
+    |  'for' id (',' id)? 'in' expr if_expr? ('{' statement+ '}')?
     ;
-block_expr
-    := decorator? '{' statement+ '}';
 ```

-Rules represents a decision and are marked with the `@rule` decorator.
-A rule
+Rules represents a decision and are declared distinctly from constants and
-may either be a constant or a function.
-A rule may be a constant when the
+functions.
+Rules may be constant-like or function-like.
+Constant-like rules
-decision may be derived entirely from module or system provided context.
-For
+yield decisions derived from module or system provided context.
+Function-like
-function rules, the signature of the function indicates the context required
+rules declare a function signature that indicates the context required from the
-from the caller.
-The body of the rule may contain any number of conditions,
+caller.
+The body of the rule may contain any number of conditions, decisions,
-decisions, and local declarations.
-The decorator indicates that the function
+and local declarations.
-or value is intended to be used for decisions rather than simply being an
-intermediate piece of logic.

 ```
-@rule function userSalary(resource, user) {
+rule userSalary(resource, user) {
   match_result = resource.match('users/{target_user}/salary');
   return user == match_result.group.target_user;
 }
 ```